7.1.35. Job Queue (jobque)

 This tutorial covers the jobque_boost module — daslang’s built-in multi-threading primitives.
-The module provides a work-stealing thread pool, typed channels for inter-thread communication, job statuses and wait groups for synchronization, lock boxes for shared mutable state, and high-level helpers like parallel_for.
+The module provides a work-stealing thread pool, typed channels for inter-thread communication, byte streams for cross-context messaging, job statuses and wait groups for synchronization, lock boxes for shared mutable state, and high-level helpers like parallel_for.

 require daslib/jobque_boost